git-megan/MACT6340Project/README.md

 ## Context

-This is a Web3 project for my MA in Creative Technology course 6340.
+This is a Web3 project for my MA in Creative Technology course - Creative Coding for Application Development.